pyramidak/clsMQTT/README.md

 # clsMQTT
-VB.Net use of my clsMQTT library that is using MQTTnet 3.0.* library https://github.com/dotnet/MQTTnet
+Use of my VB.Net class that is using MQTTnet 3.0.* library https://github.com/dotnet/MQTTnet

     Private WithEvents mqtt As clsMQTT